Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 \subsection{Acknowledgments}

-I started writing this paper during a visit to Institut Mittag-Leffler (Djursholm, Sweden) as a participant of the semester ``Geometric and Analytic Aspects of Group Theory''.
+I started writing this paper during a visit to Institut Mittag-Leffler (Djursholm, Sweden) as a participant of the semester ``Geometric and Analytic Aspects of Group Theory'' in March of 2012.
 I am very grateful to the Institute for excellent conditions for work and to the organizers of the semester for inviting me.
+I am also grateful to the anonymous referee, who found an error in the first version of the paper and helped to improve the exposition.

-This paper is based upon work supported by the National Science Foundation under grant DMS1006280.
+This paper is based upon work supported by the National Science Foundation under grants DMS1006280 and DMS1709480.